openedx/edx-platform/openedx/core/djangoapps/schedules/README.rst

 course can be configured to be self-paced by going to ``<studio_url>/admin/self_paced/selfpacedconfiguration/`` and adding an enabled self paced config.
-Then, go to Studio settings for the course and change the Course Pacing value to "Self-Paced".
+Then, go to Studio settings for the course and change the Course Pacing value to “Self-Paced”.
 Note that the Course Start Date has to be set to sometime in the future in order to change the Course Pacing.